 Natural resources out of respect to tourism and "allure" as referenced in Guiding Principles and Policies B.4. are related to first impressions, community character and aesthetic.
 Satisfactory consistency with natural resource goals related to tourism in this area of the County tend to rely on maintenance of the historically established rural, agricultural, and forestal character of the area.
 Staff's chief concern regarding this has to do with mitigation of viewshed impacts and assuring appropriate buffering and setbacks about the project periphery where the project may be viewed considering surrounding residential landowners and public roads.
 Staff is not taking a position on the aesthetics of solar panels in general or the project upon private property solar array operations interior to the site and out of sight from the surroundings.
 These areas are intended to be accessed only by employees or those welcomed onto the site.
 Concerning character impacts the greatest concern has to do with the project's "outward appearance" upon the community.
+At this time staff review of the proposed project screening and buffering finds the proposal to be inconsistent with "outward appearance" impacts and though the use is considered appropriate for rural and agricultural areas, potential aesthetic impacts considering the scale of this project are concerning.
 Staff believes Comprehensive Plan consistency Policy B.4. can only be achieved with compliance with staff recommended landscape, screening, and buffering conditions that are meant to address "outward appearance" and "allure".

 A variety of natural resource studies have been commissioned and reviewed including, but not limited to: threatened and endangered species assessment, small whorled pogonia study, hydrology and hydrogeology, erosion and sediment control, drainage, Cadmium Testing Report (Panel safety), heat island analysis, noise, soils.
 A number of these studies have been third party reviewed for independent scientific verification including the heat island study, hydrology study, and Cadmium Telluride panel safety.
 In the interest of addressing impacts upon significant Natural Resources staff believes the project will be in compliance with County policy through compliance with Federal, State and local environmental regulations and staff recommended special use conditions and the project Generalized Development Plan.
+A recently submitted landscape plan helps address "outward appearance" concerns identified through staff review.
+The study includes the invasive species management plan, a plan whose development was also supported by the National Park Service in their December 3, 2018 comment letter.
 Proper monitoring and management control regarding Construction activities and Erosion and sediment control also play a pivotal role in Natural Resource Protections, especially related to the protection of waterways and other environmentally sensitive areas or species.
 Project conditions have been identified and recommended to address project impacts and mitigate potential issues that could arise related to the proposal.